Healthy Nigerian Meatpie Recipe

 - ⅔ - 1 cup ice cold water*

 - In a large bowl combine the flour, baking power, sugar and salt.
 Mix thoroughly

 - Cube the margarine and butter. add into the dry ingredients. with your hands (dough binder or food processor) mix the ingredients until well incorporated

 - Add egg into dough.
 A little at a time, add in the water as you knead the dough.
-Stop as soon as dough is formed but not sticky.
+Stop as soon as dough is formed and a tiny bit sticky.
 Set the dough in the fridge for about 30 minutes

 - Add some flour to a smooth surface, using a rolling pin, flatten the dough to half inch thickness. using a circular cookie cutter or a round bowl, cut the dough into circles